uche99/SymbianSDK/Home.md

 # OS

 While not the exact version that the NG ran and without every NG specific modules, we can still download the source from Symbian OS as it was in 2010-2011 (7 years after the NG).

-PDK = Platform Development Kit, PDT = Product Development Kit.
+PDK = Platform Development Kit
+PDT = Product Development Kit

 * [PDK 3.0.4a](http://akawolf.org/)
 * [PDK 4.0.a](http://akawolf.org/)